NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 		- Random Gaps
 		- Random Islands
 		- Random Pillars
-	- Removed Default Flat preset, as it can now be created using the new Ellipse preset, or using the "Round heights" button on the Default arena.
+	- Removed Default Flat preset, as it can now be created using the new Ellipse preset, or using the Round Heights button on the Default arena.
 	- Added wall thickness parameter to Cage Rectangular preset.
 	- Added offset parameters to Qbert preset.
 	- Added option for arena presets whether to overwrite the previous arena entirely or to generate new tiles on top of it.
 - Menu
-	- Replaced the "Open from DevilDaggers.info" menu item with a new "Download Spawnset" window which contains the spawnsets list.
+	- Replaced the Open From DevilDaggers.info menu item with a new Download Spawnset window which contains the spawnsets list.
 	- Added menu item to open the current survival file.
 - Spawnsets from DevilDaggers.info
 	- Added search and filter options to the spawnsets list.